petru-braha/VDS-library/readMe.md

 ## Goal:
 - to apply and understand the theory learned
 - to learn GLFW and to display the result in an intuitive way
-- the focus of my study does not imply the development of containers and adaptors
+- to actually have my own implemented library of utilities

 ## List of the data structures in my project:
 1. array
-2. linked_list
+2. linked list
 3. stack, queue
 4. maxheap, minheap
-5. tree, AVL, red_black_tree, trie
+5. tree, AVL tree, red black tree, trie
-6. graph, collection()
+6. graph, collection
-7. hash-map(chaining, open-addressing)
+7. map
-*  trivial_tree

 ## Technologies used:
 - C/C++